xrtlab/xrtlab-site/content/post/congratulations-to-tiffany-steve-and-dr-mcmahan-for-their-paper-acceptance-to-frontiers-in-virtual-reality/index.md

 ---
-title: Congratulations to Tiffany, Steve, and Dr. McMahan for their paper acceptance to Frontiers in Virtual Reality!
+title: Congratulations to Tiffany D. Do, Steve Zelenty, and Dr. McMahan for their paper acceptance to Frontiers in Virtual Reality!
 date: 2023-11-09T19:34:57.744Z
 draft: false
 featured: false